IS-ENES-Data/submission_forms/README.md

-# FormFabric: data submission workflow support components
+# submission_forms: components and workflow support for data ingest activities

 a data submission workflow normally is based on the following steps:
 * information collection to manage the specific data ingest request